 Psyllium husk also contains non-digestible sugar-like compounds that change structure when in contact with water.
 One such compound, galacturonic acid, is the main component of pectin, the natural fruit source used in jams and jellies.
 These compounds are common in other plants with similar properties, such as: chia seeds, flax seeds, aloe, okra, and prickly pear.

 While psyllium husk provides many short-term digestive benefits, there are also long-term health benefits associated with a diet high in fiber.

 Psyllium husk fiber helps control cholesterol by accelerating the production of bile.
 Bile is a complex fluid made in the liver with two primary functions.
 Bile (i) emulsifies; and (ii) transports lipids (fat).
 Emulsifying is a process that breaks down large fat molecules into their subsidiary fatty acids, so they can be absorbed and utilized.

 During digestion, psyllium husk fibers bind to bile acids in the stomach, ensuring their excretion.
 This process creates a healthy renewal cycle, where the production of new bile acid is stimulated and old toxic bile is excreted.
 The liver (where bile is produced) removes cholesterol from the body by converting it to bile salts.
 Bile salts ultimately get deposited into the bile, and eliminated in the feces.
 This process results in lower cholesterol levels in the blood and fresh new bile acid.

 Research has shown psyllium husk powder benefits in controlling cholesterol.
-A low fat diet containing psyllium can reduce bad (LDL) cholesterol levels by 7%, while having no significant effect on good (HDL) cholesterol and triglycerides.
+A low fat diet containing psyllium can reduce bad (LDL) cholesterol levels by nearly 7%, while having no significant effect on good (HDL) cholesterol and triglycerides.
 Along with the reduction of negative blood lipids comes a significantly reduced risk of heart disease.